mobiletest2016/machine-learning-articles/articles/how-to-use-elu-with-keras.md

 ## Recap: what was the point with ReLU, again?

 Rectified Linear Unit, or [ReLU](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/relu-sigmoid-and-tanh-todays-most-used-activation-functions.md) for short, is one of the most widely used activation functions these days.
 It works really well and due to the fact that it can be used across various machine learning problems it has grown into what it is today.
-It is also a really simple activation function, outputting zero for all \[latex\]x < 0\[/latex\] and outputting \[latex\]x\[/latex\] (i.e., the input) in all the other cases.
+It is also a really simple activation function, outputting zero for all $x < 0$ and outputting $x$ (i.e., the input) in all the other cases.

 [![](images/relu_and_deriv-1024x511.jpeg)]